WilliamSchack/Spotify-Downloader/README.md

 - **GUI**
     - Much easier to navigate and more user friendly than a command line
-    - Streamlines the process and eliminates the need for unessesary steps that may have to be taken otherwise
 - **Easy Downloading**
     - Downloading starts with only two inputs and a button click making it easy to start
     - While downloading the program shows exactly what is happening